Tuminha/Restaurant-Rating/README.md

 - **R-squared (R²)**: Proportion of variance explained by the model
 - **Cross-validation scores**: Assess model generalization

+## 📊 Project Progress

+### ✅ Completed Tasks

+1. **Set Up the Project** ✅
+   - Downloaded and loaded all 6 Yelp datasets
+   - Created comprehensive Jupyter notebook for analysis
+   - Set up proper data display options for large datasets

+2. **Explore the Datasets** ✅
+   - Loaded all datasets: business, review, user, checkin, tip, and photo data
+   - Analyzed data structure and dimensions
+   - Identified common features across datasets (`business_id`)
+   - Explored data types and basic statistics
+   - Found 188,593 businesses in the dataset

+### 🔄 In Progress Tasks

+3. **Merge the Datasets** 🔄
+   - Need to combine all datasets using `business_id` as the key
+   - Perform left joins to preserve all business data

+### 📋 Remaining Tasks

+4. **Prepare and Clean the Data**
+   - Remove unnecessary features (address, attributes, etc.)
+   - Handle missing values (replace NaN with 0)
+   - Focus on continuous and binary features for regression

+5. **Correlation Analysis and Feature Selection**
+   - Analyze correlations between features and Yelp ratings
+   - Identify most predictive features
+   - Create visualizations of key relationships

+6. **Split Data into Training and Testing Sets**
+   - Use train_test_split with 80/20 ratio
+   - Set random_state for reproducibility

+7. **Train the ML Model**
+   - Implement multiple linear regression
+   - Train on different feature subsets
+   - Compare model performance

+8. **Evaluate the Model**
+   - Calculate R² scores for training and testing data
+   - Analyze model coefficients
+   - Create prediction vs actual plots

+9. **Experiment with Potential Improvements**
+   - Test different feature combinations
+   - Optimize model parameters
+   - Compare multiple regression approaches

+10. **Share Your Model**
+    - Document findings and insights
+    - Create final predictions for sample restaurant
+    - Prepare project for portfolio submission

+## 🎯 Current Status

+**Progress: 2/10 tasks completed (20%)**

+The project is off to a strong start with comprehensive data exploration completed.
+The next major milestone is merging all datasets and beginning the data preparation phase.

 ## Expected Outcomes

 - A trained regression model capable of predicting restaurant ratings